NaorNC/NaorNC/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=naornc&label=Profile%20views&color=0e75b6&style=flat" alt="naornc" /> </p>

-- 👨‍💻 All of my projects are available at [https://github.com/NaorNC](https://github.com/NaorNC)
+- 👨‍💻 All of my projects are available at [https://github.com/NaorNC?tab=repositories](https://github.com/NaorNC?tab=repositories)

+- 👨‍💼 Currently purchased over 50+ QBCore files [perfect - 99.99%] & 160 scripts.
+Welcome to join the family!
+My discord is below the description.

 - 💬 Feel free to always send me a message and I will try to answer you **all you need! 😅**